thib-web3/onChain-NFT/README.md

-# Sample Hardhat Project
+# ERC721 SVG NFT

-MINT A SVG NFT with fully on chain metadata
+Mint a SVG NFT with fully on chain metadata

 🛠️ Made with : Solidity - Typescript - Hardhat - Alchemy